viriciti/devops-assignment/README.md

 - [ ] Multiple feature branches should be able to live alongside each other in the cluster (and be accessible via different URLs).

 ### Pointers
-- You can use Let's Encrypt to create the necessary certificates (https://letsencrypt.org/)
+- If you want to, you can use Let's Encrypt to create the necessary certificates (https://letsencrypt.org/).
 - You can use [`helm`](https://helm.sh/) to install certain applications in Kubernetes.
-- You can use helm to install Gitlab: [https://docs.gitlab.com/charts/](https://docs.gitlab.com/charts/)
-  - Gitlab helm install requires certain DNS records to point to the ingress controller that the helm chart creates.
-You will have access to AWS Route 53 for the `trials.viriciti.com` domain.
-  - In order to use Docker in Docker, the Gitlab runners have to run in [privileged mode](https://docs.gitlab.com/ee/user/project/clusters/#security-of-gitlab-runners).
-The default setting of the helm chart is to disable this feature, make sure you override that setting.
 - NodeJS apps manage their dependencies in a package.json file, `npm install` installs the dependencies in a folder called `node_modules`.
 - The tests can be executed by running `npm test`.